 Who Makes the Most Durable Luggage?

 If the question above about the durability of wheels was a tricky one, this is even more so.
 Most luggage brands have several product lines.
 Some of them are low budget ones made with less expensive materials, while others are more designed for quality and outstanding longevity.

-Our five product reviews in this article are about bags from five different brands.
+Our five product reviews in this article are about bags from six different brands.
 This shows that it’s hard to nail down one specific brand as the most durable one.

 (You may also like to read our article on what we believe to be the best luggage brands today.)

 Alright then, let’s get on with our reviews!